Alert: California’s “GDPR Lite” Will Affect Businesses Across Industries and Across the Country

 However, “personal information” excludes information that is “publicly available,” which generally means information that is lawfully made available from federal, state, or local government records.

-Exclusions and Exemptions from the CPA
+Exclusions and Exemptions from the CCPA

-Importantly, the CPA’s obligations do not restrict a business’s ability to collect or sell a consumer’s personal information if every aspect of that commercial conduct takes place wholly outside of California.
+Importantly, the CCPA’s obligations do not restrict a business’s ability to collect or sell a consumer’s personal information if every aspect of that commercial conduct takes place wholly outside of California.
 Commercial conduct takes place wholly outside of California if the business collected that information while the consumer was outside of California, no part of the sale of the consumer’s personal information occurred in California, and no personal information collected while the consumer was in California is sold.
-The CPA also excludes information that is governed by the Health Insurance Portability and Accountability Act and does not apply to the sale of personal information to or from a consumer reporting agency if that information is to be reported in, or used to generate, a consumer report as defined under the Fair Credit Reporting Act.
+The CCPA also excludes information that is governed by the Health Insurance Portability and Accountability Act and does not apply to the sale of personal information to or from a consumer reporting agency if that information is to be reported in, or used to generate, a consumer report as defined under the Fair Credit Reporting Act.

 - Requires businesses to make disclosures to California residents about any personal information collected and the purposes for which the personal information is used.